melamaze/SICDF/backdoor_model_training/README.md

 ### Datasets

-These three datasets will be automatically downloaded after run the code.
+These three datasets will be automatically downloaded after running the code.
 ### training envrionment

 - MNIST: RTX3060